sodafoundation/documentation/content/community/how-to-contribute.md

 Before making modifications of SODA Foundation projects, you need to make sure that this project have been forked to your own repository.
-It means that there will be parallel development between the respective SODA Foundation repo and your own repo, so be careful to avoid the inconsistency between these two repos.
+It means that there will be parallel development between the respective SODA Foundation repo and your own repo, so be careful to avoid the inconsistency between these two repose.

 ## Step 2: Clone the remote repository